ascotj/RobotTalkShow/README.md

 1) Launch the app.

-2) When you see the Thought Scanner Loading text PLAY the video.
+2) When you see the Thought Scanner Loading Text PLAY the video.

 *The app is only used during the Starring Contest.
 (You will see an icon on the video when to use the mobile device.)